How to Successfully Hitchhike

 - never wear objects or clothes which can attract unwanted attention upon yourself

 less common than being

-Tips about how to hitchhike safely preventing the danger of becoming subject to sexual harassment, abuse or assault
+Hitchhiking safety tips about preventing the danger of becoming subject to sexual harassment, abuse or assault

 Both male and female hitchhikers are sometimes subjects to sexual harassment, abuse or assault and hitchhiking is equally safe or dangerous for both men and women.

-To hitchhike safely, if You carry a smartphone with You, taking a photo of the vehicle registration plate and letting your driver know just after getting into his/her vehicle that You are now sending it to your family to keep them informed about where You are and what You are doing will contribute in discouraging your driver from doing anything bad to You.
+To increase your safety, no matter if You are man or woman, if You carry a smartphone with You, taking a photo of the vehicle registration plate and letting your driver know just after getting into his/her vehicle that You are now sending it to your family to keep them informed about where You are and what You are doing will contribute in discouraging your driver from doing anything bad to You.

 Using your common sense and trusting what

 your instinct tells You, You will be able

 However, there may be times when it will

 actually happen to meet someone that will